briis/weatherbit/README.md

 ## API Key for Weatherbit
 This integration requires an API Key that can be retrieved for free from the Weatherbit Webpage.
 Please [go here](https://www.weatherbit.io/account/create) to apply for your personal key.
-This key allows you to make 500 calls pr. day, and as this Integration uses 4 calls per hour (96 pr day) with the default update interval, you can add a maximum of 5 locations to your setup, without exceeding the limit per day.
+This key allows you to make 500 calls pr. day, and as this Integration uses 4 calls per hour (96 pr day) with the default update interval, and with that, you can add a maximum of 5 locations to your setup, without exceeding the limit per day.
+If you activate the *Weather Alerts* that will add another 2 calls per hour with the default settings.

+**API KEY ESTIMATOR**<br>
+* **Forecast** 1 call pr.cycle, so default 2 per hour with a 30 min update interval.
+* **Current Data** 1 call pr.cycle, so default 2 per hour with a 30 min update interval.
+* **Weather Alerts** 1 call pr.cycle, so default 2 per hour with a 30 min update interval.

+If you set Forecast Update Interval to every 60 min, and Current Data Update Interval to every 10 min, and activate the Weather Alerts, the calculation would look like the following:<br>

+* *Forecast* 1 * 60min * 24hrs = 24 calls per day
+* *Current Data* 1 * 10min * 24hrs = 144 calls per day
+* *Weather Alerts* 1 * 60min * 24hrs = 24 calls per day
+* **Total**: 192 calls per day.
+So with this setup, you can have 2 locations in total configured.

 ### CONFIGURATION VARIABLES
 **API Key**<br>